Salesforce, Inc. (CRM) Stock Analysis

 Does Salesforce pay a dividend?

-Salesforce pays a dividend with a yield of 1.06% and payout ratio of 19.6%, meaning the company returns a modest portion of earnings to shareholders while retaining most profits for growth and debt service.
+Yes, Salesforce pays a dividend with a yield of 0.92% and a payout ratio of 19.6%, meaning it distributes roughly one-fifth of earnings to shareholders while retaining the majority for growth and debt management.

 Research CRM with AI in seconds